March 21, 2022

-However, before making huge investments in modernisation, insurance companies need to fully understand their security posture and invest in security skills, threat intelligence and a solid security architecture — one that addresses the realities of operating in a hybrid cloud environment, with unprecedented access for remote workers and partners.
+However, before making huge investments in modernization, insurance companies need to fully understand their security posture and invest in security skills, threat intelligence and a solid security architecture — one that addresses the realities of operating in a hybrid cloud environment, with unprecedented access for remote workers and partners.

 The upshot?
 Insurers now need to reassess and monitor this risk constantly and iteratively.
 The types of risks can change over time, meaning security isn’t a once-and-done process.
 Instead, security needs to be continual and on a 24×7 basis.

 That means insurers need to understand the risks involved in the various types of services they offer.
 How many downstream systems can access billing information?
 How well are those systems patched and monitored?
-How will the organisation respond to a ransomware attack?
+How will the organization respond to a ransomware attack?

 - Security expertise.
-As IT environments become more complex with workloads straddling traditional and cloud infrastructure, security organisations need to build up security skills to address emerging threats.
+As IT environments become more complex with workloads straddling traditional and cloud infrastructure, security organizations need to build up security skills to address emerging threats.
 Embed security throughout operations, from software development (DevSecOps) to workplace services to analytics.

 - Assess cyber maturity.
-Transformation programs should start with a candid assessment of risk and the organisation’s cyber maturity.
+Transformation programs should start with a candid assessment of risk and the organization’s cyber maturity.
 Moving forward swiftly requires well-documented security risk management and monitoring capabilities, end-to-end cybersecurity capabilities and full situational awareness.

-DXC Technology, which has provided applications and infrastructure services to the global insurance industry for 40-plus years, advises customers to start with simplifying security environments and creating consistent practices across legacy and cloud-native systems as they pursue technology modernisation in insurance.
+DXC Technology, which has provided applications and infrastructure services to the global insurance industry for 40-plus years, advises customers to start with simplifying security environments and creating consistent practices across legacy and cloud-native systems as they pursue technology modernization in insurance.